 A cozy beverage when I finish my work for the day is a BIG part of the self care toolbox.
-Blog content segue: check! (lol) You should make this cozy beverage with carrot cake vibes!
+Blog content segue: check! (lol) You should make this cozy carrot cake latte!
 It’s got spices, citrus, a whole carrot, a caramel-y date and some coconut cream.
 Delicious, indulgent, but also super healthy.
 You can load it up with herbs and superfoods if you’re into that (I haven’t been lately).
-You could even drop a little shot of espresso in there!
 Hope you enjoy along with the links below :)

 On sober-curiosity and accidentally giving up alcohol for a year.
-I say this as a person who has never dealt with addiction issues: the pressure to drink in social situations is borderline overbearing, but especially so around the holidays.
+I say this as a person who has never dealt with addiction issues: the pressure to drink in social situations is a bit much at times, but especially so around the holidays.
 The most disturbing part of this article was the laundry list of excuses the writer had to come up with to shut her friends up when they couldn’t accept that she just didn’t want to drink anymore.
 “My sobriety made some people uncomfortable.”

 Opportunities for expanding and adding to your yoga practice are everywhere, all the time.
 As someone who has recently gotten back to their practice, but still thinks of it in terms of studio times and proper attire, this piece was so refreshing.

 Make your own rose water.
 Spray it in a beautiful halo formation all around your head.
-Breathe it in and instantly feel better.
+Breathe it in and instantly feel refreshed.